tylerdavisgit/WuTang-Song-for-That/README.md

 ## Project Description

-This React app will contain a form in which a user can input a phrase.
-That phrase will then be run through a collection of Wu-Tang Clan song lyrics.
-If there is a song in the library containing that word or phrase, the app will return the title and lyrics.
-It will also have an about section for the group, as well as a section with illustrations and a brief rundown of each member.
+This React app contains a form in which a user can input a phrase.
+That phrase is run through a collection of Wu-Tang Clan song lyrics from the album "Playlist: The Very Best of Wu-Tang Clan."
+If there is a song in the collection containing that word or phrase, the app returns the title and lyrics.
+It also has an about section for the group, as well as a section with illustrations and a brief rundown of each member.

-The key difference between the mobile and tablet/desktop version will be the mobile navigation menu that pops up full screen.
+The key difference between the mobile and tablet/desktop version is that the mobile navigation menu pops up full screen.
 The Tablet and Desktop versions will have individual links in the navigation instead of the hamburger icon.

+I'm using the MusixMatch API to pull album data, mapping through it and returning new objects containing the song tite and track ID.
+Then, I'm using the track ID to make a second API call by inserting it into the url and pulling the lyrics for each song.
+Then, using a forEach function, I loop through the data and create an array of objects with the song title and lyrics string for each song.

 ## API Snippets